scikit-learn-contrib/skglm/doc/contribute.rst

     $ pip install -e .

-3. To build the documentation, run
+3. To build the documentation locally, run

 .. tab-set::

-    .. tab-item:: with the gallery of example
+    .. tab-item:: with plots in the example gallery

         .. code-block:: shell